NucleusEngineering/autopilot-cost-calculator/README.md

 Now the application should be able connect to your GKE cluster and provide a price estimate.

-JSON export is also possible by adding a `-json` flag.
-By default the file is `./output.json` but this can be changed with `-json-file=...` argument.
+JSON output is also possible by using a `-json` flag.
+If you wish to output JSON to a file, add `-json-file=...` argument.

-Regular output can be supressed with `-quiet` flag.

 ### Pricing for GKE Autopilot